 The online learning/training market is$200 billion by 2024.
 If you have a skill that other people would pay to learn and you’re good at explaining things, you could tap into that market by turning what you know into one or more courses to teach online.
 You can sell your courses through online marketplaces such as Udemy, or through your own website or other platforms for course delivery.
 Once the courses are created you primary time investment will be marketing them to attrace a steady stream of new customers.

 Many seniors already provide childcare for family and neighbors.
 However, it might not occur to them to offer these services for animals in need.
-With the sit for pets when their owners are out of town, walk dogs during the day, or even offer grooming or dog training services.
+With the sit for pets when their owners are out of town, start a dog walking business, or even offer grooming or dog training services.
 Many people will pay a premium for the knowledge that their pets are safe and loved when they can’t be there to offer care.estimating that Americans spend $47 billion a year on their fluffy, feathered, or finned friends, the opportunities for earning money in this field are virtually endless.
 You could

 Do you have a talent for crafting?
 Maybe you’re a skilled quilter or an exceptional artist.
 If so, you may be able to earn extra cash by selling your creative wares.
 While some seniors opt to do the majority of their business in person at flea markets and fairs, others prefer to sell online.
 Sites likeprovide a digital marketplace through which craftspeople can sell everything from makeshift jewelry to homemade house decor.
 Additionally, some sellers list antiques and vintage items they collected from estate sales.

 It’s worth noting that sellers pay a fee for access to Etsy’s client base.
 Expect to pay 20 cents per listed item.
 You’ll also pay a 5 percent transaction fee on the sale of any item you unload, so keep this in mind when setting rates.